I'm an introvert

 I'm a K-pop stan for Highlight (formerly B2ST), BtoB, and Super Junior.
 Casual listener for all 2nd generation.

-Other musicians that I trust-listen to all songs blindly: Monkey Majik | Homemade Kazoku | Maiko Fujita | Kana Nishino | Unlimited tone | 安儿陈 (An Er Chen) | 西瓜JUN | CNBlue | 2BiC | B.A.P | MLTR | Epik High
+Other musicians that I trust-listen blindly: Monkey Majik | Homemade Kazoku | Maiko Fujita | Kana Nishino | Unlimited tone | 安儿陈 (An Er Chen) | 西瓜JUN | CNBlue | 2BiC | B.A.P | MLTR | Epik High